How to make the most of a small retail space

 But that doesn’t mean you need to put up with a cramped, unpractical and uninviting space.
 With some careful planning and ingenuity, you’ll find display boxes and cases that will make the most of every square foot of retail space you have, allowing you to showcase more products in less room.

-Here are some tips to help you make the most of a tiny retail space.
+Here are some tips to help you make the most of a tiny retail space and make the design of your store more attractive.

 1) Be creative with your displays and go up